-- 1. Number and extent of rills: Somewhat common, due to steep slopes.
-Rills up to 20 feet long.
-On slopes with significant amounts of coarse fragments will have few rills. - 2.
+1. Number and extent of rills: Somewhat common, especially on steeper slopes.
+Rills less than 10 feet long due to fine- textured soils and scattered perennial plant cover.
+Sites armored with coarse fragments (pebbles, gravels and cobbles) will have shorter rills and less frequent.

+2. .
 Presence of water flow patterns: Somewhat common throughout site.
-Flow patterns may be long and sinuous and connected on steep slopes.
-On sites with significant amounts of coarse fragments will have less evident water flow patterns. - 3.
-Number and height of erosional pedestals or terracettes: Some long-lived plants may show some slight pedestals of less than a /2" on slopes.
-Terracettes are common. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expected bare ground range 20-35 percent depending on surface rock fragments.
-Soil can be covered with up to 60 percent of rock fragments, mostly comprised of channers and gravels. - 5.
+Water flow patterns may be long but should not be connected.
+On sites armored with coarse fragments will have less evidence of flow patterns, but still common.
+Water flow patterns will show some signs of deposition.

+- 3. Number and height of erosional pedestals or terracettes: Some long-lived plants may show some slight pedestals of less than a 1⁄2" on slopes and edges of flow paths.
+Terracettes are common, especially on slopes. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expected bare ground range 30-70 depending on amount of surface fragments. - 5.
 Number of gullies and erosion associated with gullies: None to very few.
-When site is well vegetated and covered with rock fragments, gullies are stable and will only show minor signs of active erosion.
-Gullies should be shallow due to depth to bedrock and/or armored with larger rock fragments (flagstones and boulders).
+When site is well vegetated and covered with rock fragments gullies are stable and will only show minor signs of active erosion.